This post may contain affiliate links. Please read disclosure. Thank you for your support.

 El Furniture Warehouse

 If your teens want to head out on their own, this is the spot for cheap eats and carb-loading meals.
-Every item on the food menu is $5.95.
+Every item on the food menu is under $10 CAD.
 I don’t know how they do that, but my sons report that the Warehouse Poutine is ‘darn good.’
 They may have used more colorful phrasing, but you get the drift.